TheJolman/daisy/README.md

 ## Status
 Daisy's specification and compiler are a work in progress.
-Its spec is feature complete but subject to change. `daisyc` in currently being developed.
-Version 1.0.0 is expected to be completed by December 2025.
+Its spec is feature complete but subject to change. `daisyc` is currently being developed.
+Version 1.0.0 is expected to be completed in December 2025.